 Menstrual cramps can usually be relieved with ibuprofen (Advil, Motrin-IB, Nuprin, Ibuprin), naproxen sodium (Aleve), or aspirin (Anacin, Bayer, Bufferin, Ecotrin).
 Aerobic exercise also helps to decrease the severity of cramps and increases your endorphin levels.
 (Endorphins help the body cope with depression and physical pain.)
 If you have cramps, soaking in a warm tub not only helps relieve cramping, but also might help you relax if you're feeling anxious or restless.

-- Q Can dietary changes help ease menstrual problems?
+- Q How can hormone treatments help with menstrual problems?

 - Q Can menstrual problems be prevented?

 - Q How can vitamins and minerals treat menstrual problems?

 - Q Is it dangerous to have irregular periods?

 - Q Should I be concerned if my blood clots during menstruation?

 - Q Should I talk to my doctor about irregular menstruation?